 Hojicha is a roasted Japanese tea, a one of its kind!
 It is traditionally made from Bancha but it can also be made from Sencha and may or may not include stems and twigs.
-It is very smooth, but has a lovely toasty, nutty flavor and it’s very low in caffeine.
-It’s also a great option for a tea latte and you can actually find sachets to make it instantly by just adding boiling water (see suggested products at the end of this post) or you can make it from the loose leaves.
+It is very smooth but has a lovely toasty, nutty flavor and it’s very low in caffeine.

 Baking with Hojicha

 I’ve been drinking Hojicha for a while, but when I started seeing many chefs baking with it and using the powdered form to do so, I knew I had to try it!
 You can easily replace Hojicha powder for Matcha in most Matcha dessert recipes.
 I truly believe this is going to become a trend in the near future, so keep an eye out!
-And although it’s not easy to find the powdered version of Hojicha, I’ll give you some options for where to buy it (look at the end of this post).
+And although it’s not easy to find the powdered version of Hojicha, you’ll see more and more brands carrying it.

 There is a big difference in using an infusion of the tea leaves versus the powdered leaves when cooking or baking with tea.
 The intensity of the flavor will be much more when using powdered leaves.

 This Hojicha cake is moist and fluffy and delicious to eat on its own.
 Another option is to divide it into 2 layers and use dulce de leche, whipped cream, cream cheese frosting or a vanilla buttercream to fill it.
 Sounds like the perfect birthday cake for tea lovers!

 My favorite Hojicha powder is from Hojicha Co.
 I always recommend it because the quality is amazing (to get an exclusive discount, sign up for my newsletter, and access my tea vault with many promo codes to buy tea online!).